bebee4java/sqlalarm/README.md

 SQLAlarm is for event(time-stamped) alarm which is built on spark structured-steaming.
 This system including following abilities:
 1. Event filtering through SQL
-2. Alarm record noise reduction
+2. Alarm records noise reduction
-3. Alarm record dispatch in specified channels
+3. Alarm records dispatch in specified channels

 The integral framework idea is as follows:
 ![sqlalarm](docs/sqlalarm.png)